lmccalman/spacerace/README.md

 Starting spacerace_httpserver_1
 ```

-You can see how the containers and how the ports have been forwaded with the `ps`
+You can see how the containers and how the ports have been forwarded with the `ps`
 subcommand:

 ``` console